josenbach/ML_Diabetes/README.md

 ## Description of datasource

-We are using data from the UCI Machine Learning Repository.
+We used data from the UCI Machine Learning Repository.
 This dataset spans diabetic hospital encounters nationwide between 1999 and 2008 (the dataset from the UCI Machine Learning Repository can be found [here](https://archive.ics.uci.edu/ml/machine-learning-databases/00296/)).

 ## Question we hope to answer